textpattern/textpattern.github.io/setup/configuring-a-web-server.md

 }
 ~~~

-This `server` block includes a basic web hosting setup and translates the Apache-specific directives in `.htaccess` to an Nginx-native format.
+This `server` block includes a basic web hosting setup and translates the Apache-specific directives in .htaccess to an Nginx format.
 It can be used as a base for your Textpattern site.

 ### Hiawatha, MariaDB, PHP-FPM